libis/rdm-integration/ddi-cdi.md

 superAdmin datafile 'admin/externalTools' '/conf/external-tools/03-rdm-integration-ddi-cdi.json'
 ```

 Refer back to [README.md](README.md) for broader environment setup details, credentials, and troubleshooting tips beyond this quick start.
+Once your dataset exists and contains supported files, the dataset page will show the "Generate DDI-CDI" external tool button, which launches the frontend pre-populated with the dataset PID.

 ### What is DDI-CDI?